SaliBasri/Design-Patterns-cpp/README.md

     * Only argumented constructor allowed with the component as argument.
 * Concrete decorators inherit the decorator interface.
 * Stack decorators in client code.

+## Composite Design Pattern
+Use this design pattern when objects or group of objects have similar functions (respond to the same events the same way).

+Examples of these would be move one file across the desktop or drag and select multiple files (create a group) and then move all of them as a group together.
+Another useful analogy would be when you have a box which can contain items or other boxes.

+* Define common functionalities in an abstract object
+* Define leaf / simple object
+* Define group / complex object
+    * This object contains a list of *abstarct objects*